paulwarren/nzde/dict/P/README.md

 ## powhaitere

 n.
 (See cf kakariki)

 ## powhiri

-v. to welcome with a powhiri[ORIGIN: Maori](See powhiri n.)
+v. to welcome with a powhiri [ORIGIN: Maori] (See powhiri n.)

-n. a formal Maori welcoming ceremony on a marae or elsewhere.[ORIGIN: Maori](See also pohiri)
+n. a formal Maori welcoming ceremony on a marae or elsewhere.
+[ORIGIN: Maori] (See also pohiri)

 ## powhiwhi